What Should You Major in to Become a Physical Therapist?

 Degree Options for Physical Therapists

 At the graduate level, students study the methods and practices of the physical therapy profession.
 Graduate courses teach body movement and therapeutic techniques, as well as how to work with pediatric, adult and geriatric patients.
-Students must typically participate in supervised clinical training during the program.
+Students must typically participate in supervised clinical internships during the program.

 Licensure Requirements for Physical Therapists